locana-co/PGRestAPI/docs/Windows_Install.md

 With any luck, nodetiles-core should now be installed.

+###Installing nodetiles-PostGIS
+For the time being, this module is stored in the /PGRestAPI/lib folder.
+Install this module by cd-ing into the /PGRestAPI/lib/nodetiles-postgis folder and then
+	npm install

 ###To Run as a Windows Service
 When starting as a windows service, install winser